 2013.
 Climbing to the top which is far up into the sky it’s a life time experience that no one can

-Climate of Kilimanjaro Mountain.
+Climate of Mt.
+Kilimanjaro national park.

 There are two rainy seasons in a year.
 The wet season is from March to May during which it rains around the mountain base and snow accumulates on its peak.